-We work with non-life insurers across the industry, ranging from the niche captives to some of the largest London Market insurers.
-We listen and tailor our approach to suit the size of our clients and to ensure our solutions are suitable for their risks and issues they face.
+Our clients include non-life insurers across the industry, ranging from the niche captives to some of the largest insurance groups in the world.
+While the team is based in London, we count (re)insurers and captives in both the UK and Europe amongst our clients, with a growing presence in the US.
+Our aim is to listen and tailor the approach to suit the size of our clients and to ensure solutions are suitable for their risks and issues they face.

 Did you know that one of the most significant trends emerging for employers who sponsor a DB pension scheme, was the rise in transfer values paid out to scheme members who have yet to draw their pension?